Four Simple Rules for Effective Website Forms

 2. Proper spacing of input fields will greatly increase the readability of your form

-Look at these two forms side-by-side.
+Look at these 2 forms side-by-side.
 The only difference is that there is more space between the fields in the second.
 Looking at the one on the left, you're not sure if the label is meant for the one above it or below it, and your eyes get lost.
 You can’t easily scan it.
 Adding a little space will make sure there is no doubt which label goes to which input field.

 3. One column forms are much easier to fill out and have a higher completion rate

 Two column forms are more difficult to scan and track as you fill them out.
 They often take longer to complete and induce more user errors.
 Why?
 Because your eye doesn't know where to go next.
 You get lost in all of the data presented across the screen.

 Even if the page is longer, it’s easier for the user to fill out sequentially.
 Putting all of your fields in one column will increase your completion.

 Same goes longer for content, such as surveys.